davidtwco/dotfiles/README.md

 antibody update
 ```

-## Iosevka Font
-If you wish to use the Iosevka font with these dotfiles, then you can [follow the instructions on the Iosevka repo](https://github.com/be5invis/Iosevka#installation) to download the font pre-built, or use the configuration files in the [iosevka folder](.yadm/iosevka) to [build the font from source](https://github.com/be5invis/Iosevka#build-your-own-style).

-## Bash for Windows and ConEmu
-If using the Windows Insider builds (16251 and higher) then the Windows Store version of Ubuntu for Bash on Windows can be used and will work best.
-If you are on a earlier build, [use ConEmu](.yadm/docs/CONEMU.md).

-In previous versions of Windows, there were issues with full 256 colour support and font selection (both in rendering and using desired fonts) amongst other things.
-ConEmu will work well in these cases, if used with WSLBridge, there may be issues with the mouse and the Home/End keys, else it should work fine.

-## Hybrid Colour Scheme
+## What is that font in the screenshot?
+I really like the Iosevka font, you can [download the latest version from their repository](https://github.com/be5invis/Iosevka/releases).

+## What is the colour scheme in the screenshot?
-There are registry scripts to configure the colour scheme of Windows' command prompt and default console to match the Hybrid colour scheme used by Vim.
+I use the hybrid colour scheme, I've included some registry scripts to configure the colour scheme of Windows' command prompt and default WSL console to match the hybrid colour scheme used by Vim.
 You can [find those scripts in the hybrid folder](.yadm/hybrid).